AbstractSDK/abstract.js/packages/abstractjs/docs/modules.md

 Ƭ **ModuleMigrateMsg**<`TBaseMsg`, `TAppMsg`\>: `Object`

 MigrateMsg for modules.
-Note that APIs CANNOT be migrated.
+Note that Adapters CANNOT be migrated.

 #### Type parameters